koukoudo/scandiweb-test-products/README.md

 ## Description

 This is a simple PHP and mySQL application developed for Scandiweb's Junior Developer Test.

-Users can view all the products in the database as well as add new products.
+Users can view and delete products in the database and add new products.